-If your organization has decided to practice continuous testing, what’s the next step?
+If your organization has decided to practice continuous testing (CT), what’s the next step?
 What do you need to know?

-First, you should understand what practitioners generally mean by CT.
-The focus is not on testing without cessation, as much as the name suggests that.
+To launch your CT initiative successfully, understand what practitioners generally mean by CT.
+The focus is not on testing without cessation or interruption, as much as the name suggests that.
 Instead, CT is generally considered in the context of a software development lifecycle (SDLC) where developers commit source code at various times.

 The usual interpretation of CT is that each event defined by submission of a changeset triggers a testing cycle.
 If those tests fail, then the changeset is rejected, and the application reverts to its last accepted state.
 If we’re being literal, the practice may better be called low-latency, event-driven, or fast-feedback testing, rather than continuous testing.